Kimi K2 Open Weights: How I Prompted Moonshot's Frontier Model for Agentic Tool Use

 | Vision Native | Yes (MoonViT) | Added post-hoc | Yes | Yes | Yes |

-Capability-price efficiency map (lower left = better value):
+Capability-price efficiency for agentic workloads (lower left = better value):

 Price (Output per 1M) ↑